White-eared bulbul: Description and vocalisations

 The white-eared bulbul is rotund in appearance, and has a brownish-grey body.
 The tail of this bird is relatively long, tapering outwards.
 Starting off black, the tail feathers end in white tips.
 The head of the white-eared bulbul is black, with the area around its cheeks bearing a large white spot.
 The eye rings of the bulbul are bare, and the beak short.
 The vent of the bird is bright yellow.

 The white-eared bulbul does not have a uniform song but rather a set of notes, which can be used to chirp different melodies.
 The song is brief, but is described as being "pleasant and fluid."

 Distribution

-It is native to the western reaches of India, much of Pakistan, southern Afghanistan, coastal Iran, as well as much of the two-river basin in Iraq, Kuwait, and the island of Bahrain.
+It is native to the western reaches of India, much of Pakistan, southern Afghanistan, coastal Iran, as well as much of the two-river basin in Iraq, Kuwait and the island of Bahrain.

-It has been introduced to the remaining Persian Gulf countries including Oman, the UAE, and Qatar.
+It has been introduced to the remaining Persian Gulf countries including Oman, the United Arab Emirates, and Qatar.